 You take pride in developing and mentoring staff.
 Your strong teamwork abilities ensure you can empower and inspire the field teams you are responsible for managing.

 You have an appetite for working in remote locations so a willingness to travel is essential.

 You are a suitably qualified team player who likes to get hands-on in the field, and the prospect of seeing many parts of Australia excites you.

 You have strong communication skills to support your field team, negotiate and manage stakeholder relationships, and leverage emotional intelligence.

 Who are we?

-Staff based at the Brisbane Operations Hub travel far and wide utilising 4WD's, plane's, boats, and helicopters to maintain service delivery within the various instrumentation networks.
+Staff based at the Observing Operations Hub travel far and wide and into remote areas, utilising 4WD's, plane's, boats, and helicopters to maintain service delivery within the various instrumentation networks.
 This includes:

 - Rain Radars

 - Automatic Weather Stations (AWS)

 - Satellite ground reception and space weather instruments